 This evening is at leisure.

-Spend a full day at leisure to enjoy the city at your own pace.
+The rest of the day and evening is at leisure to explore this energetic city at your own pace.

-Travel through Chelsea, the heart of New York’s avant-garde art world.
-Begin with a visit to the Whitney Museum of American Art, founded in 1931 by Gertrude Vanderbilt Whitney, the museum houses a superb collection of 20th and 21st century American works.
-The new museum building, designed by Renzo Piano and dedicated on May 1, 2015, by Michelle Obama, harmonises with the industrial character of the neighbouring loft buildings.
+Today, travel through Chelsea, the heart of New York’s avant-garde art world.
+Visit the Whitney Museum of American Art, founded in 1931 by Gertrude Vanderbilt Whitney.
+The museum houses a superb collection of 20th and 21st century American works.
+The new museum building, designed by Renzo Piano and dedicated by Michelle Obama, harmonises with the industrial character of the neighbouring loft buildings.

 Enjoy lunch at a local restaurant in the Meatpacking District and walk on the High Line.